nishidshajib/eco-landing/README.md

-├── refinanceloanofficers/       # Content for Refinance domain ├── veteranmortgagelenders/      # Content for Veteran Mortgage domain ⭐ NEW ├── veteransloanofficers/        # Content for Veterans domain └── refinancemtgs/               # Content for Refinance MTGs domain ⭐ NEW
+├── refinanceloanofficers/       # Content for Refinance domain ├── veteranmortgagelenders/      # Content for Veteran Mortgage domain ⭐ NEW ├── veteransloanofficers/        # Content for Veterans domain ├── refinancemtgs/               # Content for Refinance MTGs domain ⭐ NEW └── onlineheloc/                 # Content for Online HELOC domain ⭐ NEW

 public/                           # Built sites (git-ignored) ├── badcreditloanspecialist/      # → badcreditloanspecialist.com